-I am drawn to species of wood with the subtle grain such as cherry, maple, and walnut and use what some would consider defects as highlights in my work, much in the style of George Nakashima.
-I will occasionally use a more figured wood such as curly cherry or bird's eye maple to add interest to a piece.
-I enjoy the process of selecting the right hardwood lumber for each project.
-Working with a great hardwood dealer, such as Kellogg Hardwood Lumber in Bethel CT, and selecting the best boards for my projects, comparing the available stock with my plans, is a real workout.
-Then I begin the process of milling it to rough dimensions, planning and cutting the joinery, and assembling the pieces.
-Applying the first coat of finish is always a joy, to see the grain of the wood come alive.
-I usually apply 6 thin hand rubbed coats to a piece to give it protection, but never to obscure the beauty of the wood grain.
+I am drawn to species of wood with subtle grain such as cherry, maple, and walnut, and use what some would consider defects as highlights in my work, inspired by the work of George Nakashima.
+I sometimes use a more figured wood such as curly cherry or bird's eye maple to add interest to a piece.
+After a piece is assembled, it is always a joy to apply the first coat of finish and see the grain of the wood come alive.
+I usually apply 6 thin hand-rubbed coats of finish for protection, but I never want to hide the beauty of the wood grain.

 I look forward to working with you on a special project that will enhance your home.